Lake Louise Ski Resort: A Local’s Guide To Canada’s Best Resort

 As the day progresses and you warm up those legs, it’s the perfect time to attempt some of the resort’s more challenging lines.
 If you’re looking for white knuckle lines, try Brown Cow, Big 7, Swedes, or H Gully.
 The lines are challenging chutes on the back side of the mountain and are subject to flat light.

 The West Bowl is the resort’s latest addition and is a freeride zone for advanced/experts on the front side.
 It features a large bowl that drops into several gullies in the tree line.
 On a good powder day, beating a run down the West Bowl is tough, especially as the aspect provides better light, and the trees at the bottom hold plenty of powder.
+Thanks to the new Pipestone Express Chair, we can now lap West Bowl faster.

 Our No BS Take On Lake Louise

-We love skiing at Lake Louise and are thankful to hold season passes to the ski resort.
+We love riding at Lake Louise and are thankful to hold season passes to the ski resort.
 It has a bit of everything for everyone, with some nice groomed runs and incredibly fun terrain for experts.
 The mountain skews a little more toward the advanced expert crowd, but some pretty challenging lines and fun drops are worth exploring.

 Pros & Cons Of Lake Louise Ski Resort